pasytchangwa/BookStore-app/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Bookstore: create and remove books
+# Bookstore: connect to API

 The Bookstore is a website similar to the "Awesome Books" website built in the previous module.
 Here, I created an MVP version of the 'Awesome Books' website that allows users to: